scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-1/index.md

 In the image above, our card is now cut off.
 This is due to the origin now being in the center of our Image Game Object, and so when Phaser positions the game object at `(0,0)`, the framework will make sure that the game object is positioned in our Scene so the origin lines up with that position.

-TODO Add more????

 ## Summary

-In this article, we reviewed the rules and game play of the game Solitaire and we setup our initial project structure and loading in the assets we will need for our game.
+All right, with those last changes, that brings an end to this part of the tutorial.
+In this part of the tutorial, we reviewed the rules and game play of the game Solitaire and we setup our initial project structure and loading in the assets we will need for our game.
 Lastly, we reviewed some of the key concepts of Phaser 3.

-You can find the completed source code for this article here on GitHub: TODO
+You can find the completed source code for this article here on GitHub: [Part 1 Source Code](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/tree/load_assets)

-If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/connect-four/discussions), or leave a comment down below.
+If you run into any issues, please reach out via [GitHub Discussions](https://github.com/devshareacademy/phaser-3-solitaire-tutorial/discussions), or leave a comment down below.

-In [part 2](/post/2023/01/build-a-connect-four-library-in-typescript-part-2/) of this series, we will start to add the game logic for when the game is initialized, add the ability to reset the game state, and look at how we can test our code.
+In [part 2](/post/2024/08/solitaire-phaser-3-tutorial-2/) of this series, we will start to build the layout for our game.